-In the interest of transparency, we want to disclose how we select weather stations and gadgets, how we test these devices, and accept weather stations and gadgets for testing.
-Many review sites donโt test the products; they rely on customer reviews to form their opinions.
+In the interest of transparency, we want to disclose how we select weather stations and gadgets, how we test these devices,.
+Many review sites don’t test the products; they rely on customer reviews to form their opinions.
 We do things a bit differently.

 - How We Select What to Test